If you made any changes in Pure these will be visible here soon.

 Overview

-Dr Panos Sergouniotis is a Wellcome Clinician Scientist at the University of Manchester and an Honorary Consultant in Paediatric Ophthalmology at the Manchester Royal Eye Hospital and the Manchester Centre for Genomic Medicine, UK.
+Dr Panos Sergouniotis is a Wellcome Clinician Scientist at the University of Manchester and an Honorary Consultant in Ophthalmology and Genetics at the Manchester Royal Eye Hospital and the Manchester Centre for Genomic Medicine, UK.

 Biography

-Panos graduated from the University of Athens medical school in 2007.
-He trained in ophthalmology in London, Cambridge and the North West Deanery and completed subspecialty training in paediatric ophthalmology and ophthalmic genetics in Manchester.
+Panos received his medical degree from the University of Athens and trained in Ophthalmology in London, Cambridge and the North West Deanery.
+He completed subspecialty training in paediatric ophthalmology and ophthalmic genetics in Manchester.

 Panos received his PhD from University College London, while conducting research on the genetics of retinal disease under the mentorship of Andrew Webster and Tony Moore at the UCL-Moorfields Institute of Ophthalmology.
 He subsequently undertook postdoctoral studies in Manchester working with Graeme Black, initially as an NIHR Academic Clinical Fellow and then as an NIHR Clinical Lecturer.

-In 2021, Panos was awarded a Wellcome Trust Clinical Research Career Development Fellowship to establish a multidisciplinary research group working at the interface of genomics, developmental biology and clinical ophthalmology.
+In 2021, Panos was awarded a prestigious Wellcome Trust Clinical Research Career Development Fellowship.
+This has allowed him to establish a multidisciplinary research group working at the interface of genomics, stem cell biology and advanced ophthalmic imaging.

 Qualifications